-Writing: I've just finished the first draft of my real-life adventure story of life aboard our sailboat, Rebel Heart.
+Writing: I've just finished the manuscript of my real-life adventure story of life aboard our sailboat, Rebel Heart and represented by agents Aemilia Phillips and David Patterson of Stuart Krichevsky Literary Agency.
 The book tells the unlikely story of how my husband and I met, bought a sailboat, raised our young children on board, and ended up in a dramatic rescue at sea.
 It details the international media frenzy our story caused and how we were eventually able to move on after losing our boat and home at sea.

-My Published Work: I have been published four times in San Diego Magazine.
+My Published Work: I have been published four times in San Diego Magazine and more recently in Sammiches & Psych Meds.
 I wrote for 10 years on my sailing blog www.therebelheart.com.
-My sewing articles are published weekly on SewingMachinesPlus.com’s sew blog.
+I currently write bi-monthly for visitmammoth.com.

 Excerpts of My Writing